peterjc/thapbi-pict/docs/examples/drained_ponds/presence_absence.rst

     In addition, *Barbus barbus* was detected at two sites (202 reads), ...

-We found *Scardinius erythrophthalmus* in seven samples:
+We found *Scardinius erythrophthalmus* in six samples:

 .. code:: console